Where to buy Tether (USDT) in the UK

 There are different types of Tethers, each requiring a different type of wallet.
 Sending the wrong type of Tethers to the wrong kind of wallet will result in a loss of funds.

-Read the guide to Tether wallets to see what each type of Tether is, how to find out which type you have and how to choose the right wallet.
+Read our guide on Tether wallets to see what each type of Tether is, how to find out which type you have and how to choose the right wallet.

 USDT was designed so that the US dollar could be digitised and used on the blockchain by financial businesses, such as cryptocurrency exchanges, wallets, payment processors and financial services.
-Some of the largest cryptocurrency exchanges, such as Binance, HitBTC and Poloniex, have already integrated USDT into their systems and use it as one of their primary cryptocurrencies; USDT has several pairings, meaning that it can be used to purchase several other cryptocurrencies.
+Some of the largest cryptocurrency exchanges, such as HitBTC and Poloniex, have already integrated USDT into their systems and use it as one of their primary cryptocurrencies; USDT has several pairings, meaning that it can be used to purchase several other cryptocurrencies.

 USDT was conceived to give companies an alternative to the traditional processes involved in exchanging and depositing fiat currency.
 Its team aims to help businesses manage customers’ assets through using cryptocurrency processes while enabling them to settle fiat balances between exchanges.
 This means that companies can exchange cryptocurrency funds faster, bypassing the process of converting in and out fiat currencies through the banking system.

 Additionally, in January 2018, Tether Limited issued USDT and EURT as Ethereum-based tokens compatible with the ERC20 standard.
 This innovation was designed to give the new Tether faster confirmation time and lower network fees.